santedb/dev-doc/santedb/applets/cdss-protocols.md

 The SanteDB SDK provides a utility for testing your clinical protocols before deploying in production.
 In order to run the debugging tool, you will need a copy of Minims \(also in the SDK\) database.
 This allows you to debug your protocols against configured data sources.
 You can obtain these files by:

 * Creating a backup from the SanteDB Disconnected Client mobile application
-* Pointing the database at a configured Minims database \(`--db=%localappdata%\minims\openiz.sqlite`\).
+* Pointing the database at a configured Minims database \(`--db=%localappdata%\sdbare\santedb.sqlite`\).
 Note this is the default operating mode when launching the application from the start menu.
 * Creating a new database and using anonymous patients \(only recommended for simple protocols\)

 This tooling is provided by the SanteDB Debug \(sdb-dbg\) and can be executed by running: